Create a mailing

 You can create your letter in one of two ways, by using a Word document to create a letter template, which you can add merge fields to and format more precisely.
 You can also use a built-in content field to create your letter content, which offers a straightforward way to create a letter template but is not as flexible in terms of formatting.

-To use a Microsoft Word document as your letter template, click on the Upload new file button and browse for the file.
+To use an MS Word document as your letter template, click on the Upload new file button and browse for the file.
 Please be sure to leave the Template dropdown menu selection set to "Custom MS Word" if you are uploading a Word document.
 Note that if you do not upload a document of your own, a basic Word template is in place by default, in case you need it.

 Manage your mailing's content, and review and print your letters